robert17/iotf-rtd/docs/applications/libraries/c_sharp.rst

 - ``auth-key`` - API key (required if auth-method is ``apikey``).
 - ``auth-token`` - API key token (required if auth-method is ``apikey``).

-If only ``appId`` is provided, the client will connect to the Internet of Things Foundation Quickstart service and default to an unregistered device.
-The argument lists create definitions which are used to interact with the Internet of Things Foundation module.
+If only ``appId`` is provided, the client will connect to the IoT Platform Quickstart service and default to an unregistered device.
+The argument lists create definitions which are used to interact with the IoT Platform module.

 .. code:: C#